 I heard the bells on Christmas Day

 Of peace on earth, good-will to men!

-As you can imagine, his original writing is a bit different from the lyrics you hear today but this by far is the truest version I could find.
+As you can imagine, his original writing is a bit different from the lyrics you hear today but this by far is the most heartfelt interpretation of the song we could find.

 Traditions link us to the past and provide us with a bit of understanding about who we are today.
-For me, learning a little about history makes the holidays much more interesting – even when we know they’ll be virtual!
+Learning a little about history makes the holidays much more interesting – even when we know they’ll be virtual!

 While your playing your New England Christmas carols, consider giving this cake a try.
-We call it Vintage Chocolate Cake because it tastes like something I wish someone’s grandmother would make.
+We call it Vintage Chocolate Cake because it tastes like something we wish someone’s grandmother would make.
 It’s a simple recipe and tastes so good that we ate the whole thing in three days.

-I also want to mention that the outdoor photographs were taken at the beautiful Crane Estate in Ipswich, Massachusetts on the day of their holiday open house.
+We also want to mention that the outdoor photographs were taken at the beautiful Crane Estate in Ipswich, Massachusetts on the day of their holiday open house a few years ago.

-Whatever you do, try the cake.
-And, whatever you’re celebrating this season, I hope it’s happy, healthful and joyful.
+We do hope you enjoy the cake.
+And, whatever you’re celebrating this season, we hope it’s happy, healthful, and safe.

 Vintage Chocolate Cake

 1/2 c (60 g) good quality cocoa powder